diagonalciso/Wazuh-3.10-installer/README.md

 There will be a few questions, please answer them when prompted.
 When done, wait for 2 minutes and browse to http://ip-address:5601

-"regex can be a pin in the butt but its total fun working with"
+"regex can be a pain in the butt but its total fun working with"